ajayat/netflix-prize/doc/Explanations.md

 ## The parser

-The parser will read the data of the 📁 **training_set** and stock them in the form of a structure in C. This one should contain all information without adding any in order to optimize memory and readding time.
+The parser will read the data of the 📁 **training_set** and stock them in the form of a structure in C. This one should contain all information without adding any in order to optimize memory and reading time.

-The idea is to stock an array of movies for which their index is their identifier.
+The idea is to store an array of movies for which their index is their identifier.
 Each movie is represented by a structure containing:

+- The movie identifier
-- The movie title
+- The title
+- The date*
 - The number of ratings
 - An array of customers who rated this movie

+**Note**: The date is stored in number of days since the Epoch date (defined as January 1st 1889).
+Fields of structures are stored in a specific order that takes into account structure padding, in order to minimize memory.

 Likewise, each rating will be represented by a structure containing:

-- The customer identifier
+- The customer identifier*
+- The given score
-- The given rating
+- The rating date

-- The rating date, stocked in the form of an integral representing number of days since the Epoch date (defined as January 1st 1889).
+**Note**: The customer identifier is stored in 3 bytes, divided into 2 bytes for the most significant bytes and 1 byte for the less significant byte.
+That allows us to reducing memory by ~100MB.

 These data will be written in a binary file thanks to `fwrite` in C to optimize date recovery, because unicode encoding and decoding is very time-consuming.
 Data are stocked in this order: